Financial Aid & Scholarships

 - Accept your federal student aid award through your myUVU account.
 Only grants are

 automatically accepted.
 You must accept all other financial aid awards.
-Log into myUVU,
+Log in to

-go to Students, Paying For My Education, inside the Financial Aid box click on Awards,
+myUVU, go to Students, Paying For My Education, under the Financial Aid header click

 - All students receiving a Direct Loan for the first time must complete entrance loan